Our Web Hosting Comparison: What we look at.

 - Someone from your neighbours can take more resources, and as a result, you’ll get very poor website performance.

 Note that not all shared hosting plans are the same.
-There are actually plans that provide a VPS-like performance (like managed WordPress hosting services).
+There are actually plans that provide a VPS-like performance (like the mostly US based managed WordPress hosting providers).
 You’ll recognise these shared hosting plans by their price – Our own top 10 is a nice balance between cheap web hosting, and super premium business web hosting.
 Shared hosting is good for blogs and small websites that are not resource-intensive.

 Cpanel – A quick explanation